sidneyshafer/Hotel-Website/README.md

 # Hotel Website

 A static and responsive website built with HTML and CSS to display information about a hotel.
+Check out the [Live Site](https://sidneyshafer.github.io/hotel-website) ↗️.